jonseymour/osx-loopback/README.md

 * renamed from osx-loopback to vbox-portforward to reflect the true nature of the underyling issue
 * used go packaging conventions so that go get github.com/jonseymour/vbox-portforward now works
 * added note about workaround of using host-only interface instead of forwarded port on loopback interface
+* add further details of problem tickets and root cause analysis